SAP-samples/btp-bas-risk-management/documentation/develop/develop-application/README.md

    <img src="./images/add_data_model_3.png" width="60%">

-6. Choose the **Checkmark Icon** to create the entity.

-7. Now, you can see two entities in the **Data Model Editor**.
+5. Now, you can see two entities in the **Data Model Editor**.
 In a next step you will describe the interconnection between those entities by defining a relationship, so each risk has a mitigation associated to it.
 Find the entry of **Mitigations** and click on the header of the table.
 Choose **Add relationship Icon** in the menu appearing on the right.
 Connect the appeared line to Risks entity, by clicking on table and configure the relationship in pop-up.

    <img src="./images/add_data_model_mitigation.png" width="60%">

-8. In the pop-up screen enter all the required details:
+6. In the pop-up screen enter all the required details:
    - Select **Type:** _Association_
    - Select **Direction** _Bidirectional_
    - Select **Multiplicity:** _To-Many_